Brain Teasers For Kids

 - People make me, save me, change me, raise me.
 Who am I?

 - I know a word.
-It has six letters, if you remove one letter, you’ll be left with 12.
+It contains six letters, removes one letter, and 12 remain.
 What is it?

 - How many letters are there in the English alphabet?